mzc796/marionette_odl/README.md

 ## Virtual Machine Summary
 Memory: 32GB

-Note: A high memory is required due to the Reinforcement Learning algorithm.

 Storage: 50GB

 CPU: 2 cores, AMD64 Architecture

 Installation Disc: ubuntu-22.04.4-desktop-amd64.iso

 NOTE: After installation and reboot, please don't select `Install Now` when the `Software Updater` window pops up.
 Otherwise, it may cause an error of `not enough space` later.
+A high memory is required due to the Reinforcement Learning algorithm.
 ## Build and Run OpenDaylight with Mininet
 1. Install Python3.9 and stable-baselines3
   ```